-Final Fantasy 7 Remake – Everything we know so far
+Final Fantasy 7 Remake – All the latest news

 Completely reworking something as instantly recognisable as Final Fantasy 7 is a risky proposition, but one Square Enix is more than willing to tackle.
 FF7 Remake is making some major changes to the established battle system, introducing a formula more akin to Kingdom Hearts or Devil May Cry than anything else.

-See also: Nintendo Switch - Everything we know
+See also: Nintendo Switch preview

 The turn-based battles that enthralled us in back in our childhood bedrooms are no more, replaced by a more actively dynamic experience.
 Combat and exploration now take place in real-time, much like Final Fantasy 15, so it’s safe assume that battle transitions have been removed entirely.
 Cloud and friends will now explore a world populated by enemies as opposed to traversing a separate world map.